ctrlo-cc/GADS/docs/kb/030-tables/050-fields/020-add-field.md

 9. Tick the box if you want Linkspace to **remember and display the last value** that was typed in for that field when a new record is added.
 10. Tick the box if you want all **values for the field to be unique**.
 11. If you want to, you can set the conditions under which you want the field to be displayed.
 This enables you to display fields based on values a user enters for another field.&nbsp;[More about controlling when a field is displayed](040-field-display.md)
 12. Click&nbsp;**Save**.
 You should see an on-screen notification that your field has been created and you need to set permission for this field.
-Until you set permissions for the record it will not be displayed in the table.
+Until you set permissions for the field it will not be displayed in the table.